Carnagion/dissertation/interim/interim.typ

 1. *Investigate prior approaches to runway sequencing*.
 The mathematical models and formulations proposed in prior research may not be directly applicable to this project, as they focus on only runway sequencing or only de-icing.
 Thus, there will be a need to understand and then adapt or extend these models so they are suitable for the integrated problem.

-2. *Design and implement three algorithms* -- branch-and-bound, branch-and-bound with a rolling window, and mathematical programming -- *using four different de-icing ordering approaches* -- sequential, based on the Target Off-Block Time (TOBT), based on the Calculated Take-Off Time (CTOT), and based on runway sequences.
+2. *Design and implement three algorithms* -- branch-and-bound, branch-and-bound with a rolling window, and mathematical programming -- *using four different de-icing ordering approaches* -- sequentially, based on the Target Off-Block Time (TOBT), based on the Calculated Take-Off Time (CTOT), and based on existing runway sequences.
 The algorithms must be generic enough to work with data from different sources (i.e., different airports and datasets), by using a set of common features and characteristics in the data.
 Additionally, they must be fast and reliable enough to be viable in highly dynamic, real-time situations where unexpected failure is not an option @demaere-pruning-rules.
 If time permits, a fourth algorithm -- dynamic programming -- may also be explored, since it is known to work well for runway sequencing @lieder-dynamic-programming but its effectiveness at de-icing is yet to be evaluated.

 3. *Analyse the algorithms' performance and outputs*.
 This will involve benchmarking them on known and available datasets and comparing them with existing solutions as well as with each other.
 A simulation that is more representative of real-world data and use cases will also be used to run the algorithms on multiple problem instances over a longer period of time.
 This will help expose any issues, such as instability in the generated sequences, that may not be visible in individual runs.

 4. *Develop a tool for visualising the outputs and intermediate results produced by the algorithms*.
 This will provide a more intuitive, human-friendly view intended to aid users' understanding, which will not only be useful for an end user, but also for the analysis of the algorithms themselves.

+// TODO: Figure out a better heading and whether to put it before or after objectives = Previous Research

+// TODO: Talk about previous work in more detail
+// - Assumption of each size class mapping to a fixed separation time (not true because directions also must be considered)
+// - Assumption of fixed size classes
+// - Lack of integration with de-icing

 = Implementation